POOL Iron Condor Strategy

 What is a iron condor on POOL?

 A iron condor on POOL is the iron condor strategy applied to POOL (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With POOL stock trading near $174.47, the strikes shown on this page are snapped to the nearest listed POOL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With POOL stock at $195.22 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed POOL chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are POOL iron condor max profit and max loss calculated?